v4l3ri4n/bbfone/README.md

 # bbfone

-First version based on RMTP streaming, this fail because avplay could not be launch in a headless server.
+Second version based on UDP streaming with gstreamer

 Install on baby's pi:
 ---------------------